d-smit/kangaroo-detection-mask-rcnn/README.md

 ## Initial Results

-For object detection, a commonly used metric is the Mean Average Precision (mAP).
-A bounding box prediction perfectly aligned over the annotated box gives an mAP of 1.0.
-An mAP above 0.50 is considered a positive detection.
-The model is currently reaching an mAP of 0.73 over the training set.
+For object detection, a commonly used metric is the Intersection over Union (IoU).
+A bounding box prediction perfectly aligned over the annotated box gives an IoU of 1.0.
+An IoU above 0.50 is considered a positive detection.
+Therefore precision refers to the percentage of correctly predicted bounding boxes (IoU > 0.50) out of all predictions made.
+The model is currently reaching a mean average precision of 0.73 over the testing set.

 ![](/current_predictions.png)